SpotX-Official/SpotX/README.md

   <h4>Automated basic installation without confirmation, what does it do?</h4>

   - Automatic removal of Spotify MS if it was found
   - Automatic installation of the recommended version of Spotify (if another client has already been found, it will be installed over)
+  - After the installation is completed, the client will autorun

 <h4> </h4>